FALL 2010

 The beginning of the fall season brings Mel to Martha's Vineyard, Massachusetts where he will be conducting a five-day, outdoor on location workshop.
 Located about five miles off the coast of Cape Cod, the beautiful island of Martha’s Vineyard is just a 45-minute ferryboat ride from the harbor town of Woods Hole.
 Martha’s Vineyard, first established by English settlers in 1642, is comprised of 100 square miles of pristine beaches, nature preserves, historic villages, and six island towns, one of which is the colonial picturesque seaport of Edgartown.
 Edgartown has magnificent mansions along its harbor built by whaling captains and ship owners in the 1800s.
 Known today for its unique boutiques, Edgartown is also famous for its many great restaurants.
 On North Water Street, one can see beautiful homes in the Federal, Colonial, and Greek Revival architectural styles.
 Menemsha Harbor offers numerous watercolor subjects with its boat- houses, fishing boats, and docks.
 Another site to paint is Edgartown Lighthouse, which is among the Vineyard's five lighthouses that look out over Vineyard Sound and Nantucket Sound.
 September on Martha’s Vineyard is an ideal time of year to visit because summer vacationers have returned home.
 This workshop makes for a great fall painting holiday.

-CHECK OUT OUR WINTER, SPRING, AND SUMMER 2010 PAGES.
+CHECK OUT OUR SUMMER 2010 PAGE.